jmeosbn/jmeosbn.github.com/source/_posts/2012-12-10-stellaris-virtual-serial-device.md

 ---

 The Stellaris [Launchpad] is able to provide a virtual serial port over the debug USB interface.
-With this serial connection, data can be sent in either direction, eg. to interact with program execution, or to simply log it's output.
+With this serial connection, data can be sent in either direction, e.g. to interact with program execution or log it's output.

 [Launchpad]: http://www.ti.com/ww/en/launchpad/stellaris_head.html

 ## device permissions

-Root privileges are required to access the device on some Linux and Unix based systems, so remember to use `sudo` with anything directly accessing the device, such as `lm4flash` and `ttylog`.
+Root privileges are required to access the device on some Linux and Unix based systems, so remember to use `sudo` with commands such as `lm4flash` and `ttylog` which directly access the device.

 Alternatively, on Linux you can configure permissions for the device using udev rules: